joshfrench/om-wiki-fork/Documentation.md

 ```

 Called on all changes to application state or component local
 state.
-Must return an Om component, a React component, or a some value
+Must return an Om component, a React component, or some value
 that React knows how to render.

 If you implement `om.core/IRender` you should not implement